fed/blog-11ty/content/blog/inner-workings-of-redux/index.md

 ---
 title: A look at the inner workings of Redux
 date: 2017-02-01
-spoiler:
-    Let's try to understand what's really going on under the hood when we use Redux by implementing a simplified version of it from scratch.
+description: Let's try to understand what's really going on under the hood when we use Redux by implementing a simplified version of it from scratch.
-category: react
+tags: react
 ---

 This article is not about explaining how to bring Redux into your own React application, there are heaps of tutorials touching on that